bjornvoesten/ciphersweet-for-laravel/readme.md

 }
 ```

+### Encrypt and decrypt

+Attributes will be automatically encrypted and decrypted when filling and retrieving attribute values.

+**Note** Because the package uses Laravel casts it is not possible to combine the `Encrypted` cast and accessors/mutators.

 ### Searching

 **Note** When searching with the `equal to` operator models will be returned when the value is found in one of all available or defined indexes.
 When searching with the `not equal to` operator all models where the value is not found in any of the available or the defined indexes are returned.